 The spike protein is unique to SARS-CoV-2 – it doesn't look like other proteins your body makes.
 So antibodies created against the spike protein won't harm your body, they will only target coronavirus.

 The Pfizer and Moderna vaccines work by introducing mRNA (messenger RNA) into your muscle cells.
 The cells make copies of the spike protein and the mRNA is quickly degraded (within a few days).
 The cell breaks the mRNA up into small harmless pieces. mRNA is very fragile; that's one reason why mRNA vaccines must be so carefully preserved at very low temperatures.

-How long spike proteins last in the body
+How long do spike proteins last in the body?